 - A will cannot be registered online.
 The testator is required to be present along with its two witnesses during the registration.

-As per the jurisdiction, a will can be registered at the Sub-Registrar office even after the death of the testator.
+As per the jurisdiction, a will can be registered at the Sub-Registrar’s office even after the death of the testator.

-The registration of the will depends upon the sole discretion of the registrar, and it will only be registered if registrar will be satisfied with the genuinely of the will.
+The registration of the will depends upon the sole discretion of the registrar, and it will only be registered if the registrar will be satisfied with the genuineness of the will.

-Usually, registering a will after the death of the testator can be tedious and registrar generally do not allow such registration due to the risk of fraud and other reasons.
+Usually, registering a will after the death of the testator can be tedious and registrars generally do not allow such registration due to the risk of fraud and other reasons.